GLITS 311 B: Literature Across Times

 Course theme: The Journey - Rejsen

-This is a course in literary and cultural studies focused on a selection of novels, short stories, memoirs and a verse-novel by Scandinavian women writers.
+This is a course in literary and cultural studies focused on a selection of novels, short stories, memoirs, essays, as well as a verse-novel written by Scandinavian women.
 The selected literature includes Danish, Finnish, Norwegian and Swedish-Sámi texts in English translation.
-The course investigates these works by Nordic writers from the nineteenth-century to the present day with a focus on feminist concerns, particularly partner relations, marriage, parenthood, reproductive lives, and sexuality.
+The course investigates these works by women writers from the late nineteenth-century to the present day with attention to feminist concerns, partner relations, marriage, parenthood, reproductive rights, and sexuality.

-In winter quarter 2025, the course explores “the journey” (rejsen) as represented in narratives by and about women.
-The ‘journey’ or passage depicted may be personal or spiritual; it may be a generational journey or a story of migration or physical travel from one place to another.
-In any case, we will examine these journeys in the context of the environments that women traverse – whether the land, oceans, forests or urban environments.
-Along side environmental representations, we will investigate how human relationships are depicted in the lives of Scandinavian and Indigenous (Sámi) women.
-Novels, short stories, memoirs and epic poetry tell compelling stories of love, marriage, parenthood and of reproductive lives in the Scandinavian and Sápmi regions.
-What are the legal and social codes around marriage, parenthood, and reproductive rights and how are these codes and norms represented and challenged in Nordic literary works written by women in the 19th, 20th centuries and 21st centuries?
+In winter quarter 2025, the course explores “the journey” (rejsen) as represented in these literary works about women's lives.
+The journey or passage depicted may be personal, physical or spiritual.
+It may be a inter-generational journey, a story of migration or travel from one place to another.
+In any case, we will examine these journeys in the context of the environments that women traverse – whether the land, oceans, forests or domestic and urban environments.
+In the context of environmental representations, we will investigate how human relationships are depicted in the lives of Scandinavian and Indigenous (Sámi) women.
+Novels, short stories, memoirs and epic poetry tell compelling stories of love, marriage, parenthood, and also death in the Nordic region.
+What are the legal and social codes around marriage, parenthood, and reproductive rights and how are these codes and norms represented and challenged in literary works written by women in the modern period?
 How do these works of literature represent Nordic culture, history, and society?

 Student Learning Objectives: